IJuanTM/simpl/README.md

 The `Controllers` folder contains an `AppController` and a `PageController` by default, these contain the main functions for the framework.

-The `Models` folder contains a `PageModel` by default, this contains an `obj` and a `url` property, these hold the current `Page` object if it exists and the current page name, subpages and parameters of the url.
+The `Models` folder contains a `Page` model by default, this contains an `obj` and a `url` property, these hold the current `Page` object if it exists and the current page name, subpages and parameters of the url.
 These can be accessed at all times in any view by using `$this->`.

 The `Pages` folder contains a `Page` class for each view that requires PHP code.
 See these as specific controllers for each view.
 A `Page` is not required for each view, if a view doesn't require PHP code, you don't need to create a `Page` for it.